ptsvyatkov/ptsvyatkov.github.io/README.md

 - Navigate to client folder and run yarn install

 ### Running the project
+From the root folder:
-- While in the api folder execute yarn start
+- cd api -> execute yarn start
-- While in the client folder execute yarn dev
+- cd client -> execute yarn dev